UPPMAX/HPC-python/docs/day1/batch.rst

    Type along!

-Batch scripts for running on Rackham and Kebnekaise.
+Batch scripts for running on Rackham, Kebnekaise, Cosmos, and Tetralith.

 .. tabs::